alexanderklarge/taskratchet-docs/README.md

 - Add the name of the Beeminder goal you'd like TaskRatchet to post your new tasks to.
 - Click "Save."
 - The integration works by adding 1 to the Beeminder goal you selected every time you create a new task.
-- As yet, there is no way to track completed tasks.
+- As of yet, there is no way to track completed tasks.